d-bl/GroundForge-help/docs/snow-mix/droste/index.md

 Double worker pairs
 -------------------

-Another example turns the worker pair of the initial pair diagram into two workers going together from left to right, negotiate a footside and return together through the next row of snowflakes.
+Two of the example configurations [above](#more-freedom) haver worker pairs in the initial pair diagram These pairs become two workers going together from left to right, negotiate a footside and return together through the next row of snowflakes.

 ![](square.png)